Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Materials and Methods

-\textbf{Feature-Based Models.} Clinically interpretable features are extracted from PPG signals---such as pulse morphology metrics for BP estimation and irregularity measures for AF detection---and fed into machine learning algorithms to perform regression or classification tasks with clearer interpretability.
+\textbf{Feature-Based Models.} Clinically interpretable features are extracted from PPG signals, such as pulse morphology metrics for BP estimation and irregularity measures for AF detection, and fed into machine learning algorithms to perform regression or classification tasks with clearer interpretability.
 The specific models and techniques used in this study were:

 \begin{itemize} \item \textbf{Clinically interpretable features (CIF):} CIF for BP includes features such as systolic peaks, diastolic peaks, pulse duration, and pulse morphology metrics \cite{ref41}.
-These features reflect vascular health, haemodynamic dynamics, and arterial compliance, making them well-suited for modeling BP.
+These features reflect vascular health, haemodynamic dynamics, and arterial compliance, making them well-suited for modelling BP.
 CIF for AF comprises features related to rhythm irregularity, such as randomness \cite{ref42}, variability \cite{ref43,ref44}, and complexity in inter-beat-intervals \cite{ref45}.
-These features highlight the irregular heart rhythms characteristic of atrial fibrillation.
-The full list of features is described in the supplementary material.
-These features are combined with the following prediction models: \end{itemize}
+These features highlight the irregular heart rhythms characteristic of AF.
+Table \ref{tab:feature_categories} provides an overview of the hand-crafted features used in the feature-based models.The full list of features is described in the supplementary material.
+These features are combined with the following prediction models:

 \begin{itemize} \item \textbf{Multi-layer perceptron (MLP):} An MLP is a fully connected feedforward neural network that maps input features to target outputs through multiple layers of neurons. \item \textbf{Gaussian Process Regression (GPR):} A non-parametric regression method that models complex relationships between PPG features and BP, providing probabilistic predictions \cite{ref46}. \end{itemize}